jelly-liu/EOSS/README.md

 --support permistion[CRUD]
 --support resource[CRUD]
 --support menu tree[CRUD]
+--support RolesOrAuthorizationFilter
---support RoleOrAuthorizationFilter
+--support PermsOrAuthorizationFilter
 --support dynamic FilterChainDefinitions, change filter chain definitions on line, and do not need restart tomcat
 --support MemoryConstrainedCacheManager
---support refresh AuthenticationInfo and AuthorizationInfo in local cache, when update user or role
+--support refresh AuthenticationInfoCache and AuthorizationInfoCache in local cache, when update user or role
 --more support in the future

 # ScreenShot